People Power Revolution: Aborted military coup

-The following morning, Minister Ongpin phoned Enrile who was at The Atrium in Makati, asking on the whereabouts of his security staff.
-Since three of the men arrested were on loan from the Ministry of Defense, Enrile was worried that the fingers will be pointed towards him.
-Meanwhile, Col. Honasan and his staff who were at the MND Building in Camp Aguinaldo was monitoring troop movements overnight found out that the 5th Marine Battalion Landing Team from Fort Bonifacio was moved to Pandacan, and the 1th Infantry Battalion from Nueva Ecija was moved to the North Harbor early morning.
+The following morning, Minister Ongpin phoned Enrile who was at The Atrium in Makati, asking for the whereabouts of his security staff.
+Since three of the men arrested were on loan from the Ministry of Defense, Enrile was worried that the fingers would be pointed towards him.
+Meanwhile, Col. Honasan and his staff at the MND Building in Camp Aguinaldo, after monitoring troop movements overnight, found out that the 5th Marine Battalion Landing Team from Fort Bonifacio was moved to Pandacan, and the 1th Infantry Battalion from Nueva Ecija was moved to the North Harbor early morning.
 This would translate to an unusual amount of troops within Metro Manila, and it seemed that Gen. Ver was already taking actions to protect Malacanang.

-However, after Marcos learned about the plot, he ordered their leaders' arrest, and presented to the international and local press some of the captured plotters, Maj.
-Saulito Aromin and Maj.
-Edgardo Doromal.
+However, after Marcos learned about the plot, he ordered their leaders' arrest, and presented to the international and local press some of the captured plotters, Majors Saulito Aromin and Edgardo Doromal.
 Threatened with their impending imprisonment, Defense Minister Juan Ponce Enrile and his fellow coup plotters decided to ask for help from then-AFP Vice Chief of Staff Lt.
 Gen. Fidel V. Ramos, who was also the chief of the Philippine Constabulary (now the Philippine National Police).
 Ramos agreed to resign from his position and support the plotters.
 Ramos also contacted the highly influential Cardinal Archbishop of Manila Jaime Sin for his support.
 Despite Ramos' defection, however, the coup plotters were essentially trapped in Camp Crame, and in the words of historian Vicente L. Rafael, "became sitting ducks for Ferdinand Marcos' loyalist forces."

 At about 6:30 p.m. on February 22, Enrile and Ramos held a press conference at the Ministry of National Defense building in Camp Aguinaldo, the AFP headquarters, where they announced that they had resigned from their positions in Marcos' cabinet and were withdrawing support from his government.
 Marcos himself later conducted a news conference calling on Enrile and Ramos to surrender, urging them to "stop this stupidity".
 Marcos tried to call Enrile, but Enrile refused to play Marcos's game.
 Eventually out of desperation Marcos televised his sickly appearance, and announced that he promised to crush every Filipino who stood in his way in order to capture Enrile and Ramos.